5 Things I’ve Learnt Since Quitting Sneakers

 4. Elitism disappears

 ‘We’ve all seen it.
-There’s those guys who, because they have every hyped up release, think that they’re somewhat better than you.
+There are those guys who, because they have every hyped up release, think that they’re somewhat better than you.
 Not all guys with crazy collections are like this.
-A lot are actually humble, but with these guys, it’s a subtle arrogance.
+A lot of these dudes are actually humble AF, but with the guys in talking about, it’s a subtle arrogance.
 Having a rare pair of sneakers does not make you a better human being.
 Similarly to my last point, these guys get forgotten about relatively quickly.
-Spending more time with people outside the circle, has really made this obvious.’
+Spending more time with people outside the circle has really made this obvious.’

 5. True happiness